|

 jerseys retained the 1998-style N-Cat logo on the sleeves.

-Since its inception in 2003, this uniform has become The Jersey of the Everchangin' Font.
+Since its inception in 2003, this was The Jersey of the Everchangin' Font.
 The numeral font in 2003 was

 Celtic and, according to Keith Simpson, the '03 jerseys featured